open-quantum-safe/oqs-provider/README.md

 *Note*: By default, interoperability testing with oqs-openssl111 is no longer performed by default but can be manually enabled in the script `scripts/runtests.sh`.

+### Key Encoding

+By setting `-DUSE_ENCODING_LIB=<ON/OFF>` at compile-time, oqs-provider can be compiled with with an an external encoding library `qsc-key-encoder`.
+Configuring the encodings is done via environment as described in [ALGORITHMS.md](ALGORITHMS.md).

+By setting `-DNOPUBKEY_IN_PRIVKEY=<ON/OFF>` at compile-time, it can be further specified to omit explicitly serializing the public key in a `privateKey` structure.
+The default value is `OFF`.

 Building on Windows
 --------------------
 The following steps have been tested on Windows 10 and 11 using MSYS2 MINGW64 and were successful.
 However, building with Visual Studio 2019 was unsuccessful (see [#47](https://github.com/open-quantum-safe/oqs-provider/issues/47)).
 Note that the process of building on Windows is considered experimental and may need further adjustments.
 Please report further issues to [#47](https://github.com/open-quantum-safe/oqs-provider/issues/47).
 Despite skipping the testing process, setting up a test server and client with post-quantum cryptography algorithms can still be accomplished.